 Yamaguchi then knotted strips of his bedsheet into a makeshift rope and used it to hang himself from a light fixture.
 The phrase "seven lives for my country" was a reference to the last words of 14th-century samurai Kusunoki Masashige.
 The Japanese Socialist party had 32.9% of the votes in 1958 but after Inejiro's death in October of 1960, the party was ideologically split and from that point onwards it was only downhill.
 Nationalists all throughout Japan celebrated Yamaguchi as a martyr; they gave a kimono (burial coat), to his parents and performed a memorial service for him.
 His ashes were later interred in Aoyama Cemetery.
 This man single handily saved Japan from communism.

 The theme of this video is to display the fascistic roots of large corporations like Mcdonalds in a 1980's vaporwave Aesthetic.
 As a side note if you want to maximize this particular videos potential chug a glass of Whisky or half a bottle of Kharkov paint thinner and just stare at it on a loop while you zone out.

 Hello, welcome to my Channel.
-I post meme/political/musical videos that are of my own making and others are just fine pieces that I saved from the fires of Youtubes censorship.
-In addition to the aforementioned content, I will post old movies monster movies from the 1950s and earlier on Fridays under the tag "Creature Feature Fridays".
-My goals on this platform are to get 1 million views and 10,000 subscribers and quite obviously spread Fascism everywhere like glitter.
+I am a connoisseur of Third Possisionist political thought and post memetic/political/musical videos accordingly.
+Videos that are of my own making and others are just fine pieces that I saved from the fires of Youtubes censorship.
+In addition to the aforementioned content, I will post old monster movies from the 1950s and earlier on Fridays under the tag #CREATURE-FEATURE-FRIDAYS.
+My goals on this platform are to get 1 million views and 10,000 subscribers and quite obviously spread Fassscism and Anime everywhere like spent shell casings.